jasara/php-amzn-selling-partner-api/README.md

 Judging by the current pace of development by the Amazon Selling Partner API team, it looks like they plan to develop at a rapid pace, so it will be an effort to keep up with all the changes.
 We would like this project to start with sustainability in mind, rather than have a project that only works properly for several months and then no longer receives updates.

-If reducing costs is more important to you than development speed and time, you can always generate your own PHP SDK using the swagger-gen tools that the Selling Partner API team provides.
+If reducing costs is more important to you than development speed and sustainability, you can always generate your own PHP SDK using the swagger-gen tools that the Selling Partner API team provides.